timoxley/functional-javascript-workshop/problems/function_spies/problem.md

 ## Conditions

-* Do not use any for/while loops.
+* Do not use any for/while loops or Array#forEach.
 * Do not create any unecessary functions e.g. helpers.

 ## Hint

 * Functions have context, input and output.
 Make sure you consider the context,